EU tries to heal rift on shielding taxpayers from bank bailouts

 If agreed in time, the new EU law under discussion could be used as the blueprint for closing or salvaging banks found to be ailing or bankrupt in the ECB's tests.

-The ECB's new supervisory role is part of a banking union, which aims to rebuild confidence in the euro zone and encourage banks to start lending again.
+The ECB's new supervisory role is part of banking union, which could rebuild confidence in the euro zone and encourage banks to start lending again.

-Binding the euro zone more tightly together to underpin the currency union is tricky, however.
+Binding the euro zone more tightly together to underpin the currency union is tortuous, however.

-Much of the pace of reform will be dictated by Germany, which holds elections in September, making its government cautious about agreeing concessions.

-"Before the German Bundestag elections Chancellor Angela Merkel will not agree to a far-reaching banking union," Austrian Chancellor Werner Faymann told a newspaper.
+France is arguing that the new EU rules should allow countries more leeway to decide how banks' creditors are dealt with.
+Germany is pushing for stricter rules in which everyone has to follow an agreed, EU standard.

+Whatever deal they strike will be critical in determining how Europe copes with the billions of euros of bank loans that may go unpaid if the bloc fails to end economic stagnation.

+"This is not just theoretical," said one EU official with knowledge of the issue.
+"Everyone knows there is a black hole in Europe's banks."

-(Additional reporting by Sarah Marsh in Berlin, Leigh Thomas in Paris, and Francesco Guarascio and Martin Santa in Brussels; Editing by David Stamp and Peter Graff)
+(Additional reporting by Sarah Marsh in Berlin, Leigh Thomas in Paris and Martin Santa in Brussels; editing by Ron Askew and David Stamp)